Later: An unanticipated year of autoethnography

 About the Author

 TEO You Yenn received her PhD in Sociology from the University of California at Berkeley.
-She is Associate Professor and Provost's Chair in Sociology at Nanyang Technological University.
+She is Associate Professor and Provost's Chair in Sociology at Nanyang Technological University, Singapore.
+She has written journal articles, book chapters, and op-eds.
 Her work has been published in journals such as Economy and Society, Signs, Social Politics, and Development and Change.
-She is the author of Neoliberal Morality in Singapore: How family policies make state and society (Routledge, 2011).
+She is also the author of Neoliberal Morality in Singapore: How family policies make state and society (Routledge, 2011).
+Apart from academic writings, she has over the last decade contributed to public debate through public lectures and media commentaries.
+Her writings have been published in The Straits Times, Today, Channel NewsAsia, Lianhe Zaobao, and New Naratif.
 She is recipient of NTU’s Nanyang Education Award (2013) and the American Sociological Association Sex and Gender Section’s Feminist Scholar Activist Award (2016).
-In 2018, for her contribution to igniting a national conversation on poverty and inequality with the book This is What Inequality Looks Like (2018), she was named a Finalist in the Straits Times Singaporean of the Year Award.
+In 2018, for her contributions to igniting a national conversation on poverty and inequality with the book This is What Inequality Looks Like, she was named a Finalist in the Straits Times Singaporean of the Year Award.
+More information at: https://teoyouyenn.sg